 To be effective, you will have to be ready to act as a witness in court to support charges against the driver.
 In cases where you are unwilling to do this, the information is passed on to the driver or company for action as they see fit.
 Repetitive complaints without charges do not result in any public sanctions being taken to halt the improper behaviour.

 The trucking community shares your concern.
-The majority of the drivers don't care to be labeled as dangerous because of the actions of a few.
+The majority of the drivers don't care to be labelled as dangerous because of the actions of a few.
 They also point out that the majority of collisions between heavy trucks and light vehicles are the fault of the light vehicle driver.
 This is difficult to corroborate in BC as ICBC does not publish determination of fault in their annual collision statistics report.

-Reputable companies share your concerns and will act on valid complaints themselves.
+Reputable commercial transport companies share your concerns and will act on valid complaints themselves.
 If you choose not to report to law enforcement you can search the company name and provide the circumstances to them.
 If your internet search is not successful, the BC Trucking Association's Web Site and local weigh scales can be a good source of knowledge.

 Heavy trucks intimidate other traffic through sheer size.
 I wonder if we tolerate identical behaviour from drivers of smaller vehicles because we see it more often and don't feel as threatened by it.
 Food for thought...